hweecat/hweecat.github.io/_posts/2020-03-21-talk_fossasia-parallel-async-python.md

 The first version of this talk was given as a gentle introduction to parallel processing for data science at the Python User Group Singapore meetup last August.
 Based on the warm reception and feedback from the audience, I revamped the talk content to include more in-depth points on parallel programming for network I/O operations and multithreading.
 When crafting the revamped talk, I assumed that the audience has a basic understanding of Python and data processing in data science - for loops, list comprehensions, pandas DataFrames etc.

-It does feel a bit weird presenting to a room of less than 10 people and a livestream audience of I-don't-know-how-many, but I still did my show anyway.
+It does feel a bit weird giving a talk to a room of less than 10 people and a livestream audience of I-have-no-idea-how-many, but I still did my show anyway - complete with loads of animated hand-flailing and coffee analogies.

+### Things that could have been improved

+1. I may have gone slightly beyond 25 minutes for my talk - but still within schedule!
+2. Can I just emphasize that it feels kinda weird not being able to gauge audience feedback when you're speaking to a livestream audience and you don't know how many people are actually watching your talk?
+3. Slight technical issues with livestream caused a bit of interruption in the middle.
+4. I wish there were a way to engage the livestream audience too, but I guess I'll have to get used to speaking without knowing whether the audience is following or enjoys my talk.
+5. I swear I use too many "so......" in my talks until I suspect it's becoming a hindrance to my speaking goals.
+Time to fix that.

+### Things that went well

+1. My talk went well without major hiccups and there were more than 5 persons in the room.
+Considering the greatly reduced physical attendance and social distancing measures, I guess having more than 5 persons in the room isn't too bad.
+2. Ben Sadeghi (the really cool Databricks solution architect who spoke after me) likes my talk!
+3. Questions!
+Having people in the audience asking relevant questions is a good indicator of interest and engagement - I like that.